kuyeon/communication_check_with_server/README.md

 # Server Check Program

-Shell script for check communication with server
+A shell script to verify communication with the server